simondotsh/simondotsh.github.io/_posts/2022-06-06-bloodhound-contains-edge.md

 The same concept applies to the new edge `SyncLAPSPassword` (technical details available [here](https://simondotsh.com/infosec/2022/07/11/dirsync.html)) combining `GetChanges` and `GetChangesInFilteredSet`.

-For this reason, during my analysis, I delete the `GetChanges*` edges:
+For this reason, during my analysis, I delete the `GetChanges*` edges, but be aware that this has downsides.
+Consider the situation where a principal has `GetChanges`, but not `GetChangesAll`.
+If they have `GenericWrite` on a group that has the missing `GetChangesAll`, they could add themselves to the group and be able to perform the `DCSync`.
+If you delete these edges, you would end up missing this possibility.

+If this fits your use case, you can delete the potentially false positive-inducing edges like so:
 ```
 MATCH ()-[r:GetChanges]->() DELETE r;
 MATCH ()-[r:GetChangesAll]->() DELETE r;